-Based on our assessment, Peru will need to implement additional policies to reach its proposed targets.
-The “Insufficient” rating means that Peru’s unconditional NDC target in 2030 needs substantial improvements to be consistent with the 1.5°C temperature limit.
-Peru’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the Paris Agreement’s 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+We rate Peru’s unconditional NDC target as “Insufficient” when compared with its fair-share contribution to climate action.
+The “Insufficient” rating indicates that Peru’s unconditional NDC target in 2030 needs substantial improvements to be consistent with the 1.5°C temperature limit.
+Peru’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the 1.5°C temperature limit, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow Peru’s approach, warming would reach over 2°C and up to 3°C.